-U.S. Accuses 11 Doctors Of Peddling Opioids In Appalachian States
+U.S. Accuses 11 Doctors Of Illegally Peddling Opioids In Appalachian States

 Federal prosecutors are charging 11 doctors with unlawfully distributing opioids and other substances, in the second large operation to target "pill mill" operators and health care fraud this year.
 Two other people also face charges in the sting.